alexa-games/litexa/docs/book/extensions.md

 * [**litexa/html:**](https://www.npmjs.com/package/@litexa/html) An extension that simplifies launching and exchanging messages with a web app as part of the [Alexa Web API for Games](https://developer.amazon.com/en-US/blogs/alexa/alexa-skills-kit/2020/07/alexa-web-api-for-games-generally-available).

+* [**litexa/apla:**](https://www.npmjs.com/package/@litexa/apla) An extension that makes working with the Alexa Presentation Language for Audio (APLA) in your Litexa project more powerful.
+It converts `say` and `soundEffect` statements into APLA blocks, and adds the `APLABlock` statement to specify layered background audio.

 * [**litexa/apl:**](https://www.npmjs.com/package/@litexa/apl) An extension that makes working with the Alexa Presentation Language (APL) in your Litexa project more powerful, with shorthand for managing APL documents and common design patterns.

 * [**litexa/render-template:**](https://www.npmjs.com/package/@litexa/render-template) An extension that supports easily building, sending, and validating a `Display.RenderTemplate` directive, the predecessor to APL.